Random attractors for 2D and 3D stochastic convective Brinkman-Forchheimer equations in some unbounded domains: Introduction

-The existence of a random attractor for the stochastic 3D Navier-Stokes equations with damping driven by a multiplicative noise is established in \cite{LG}.
-The authors in \cite{You} and \cite{HZ} showed the existence of a random attractor and exponential attractor, respectively, for the 3D damped Navier-Stokes equations in bounded domains with additive noise by verifying the pullback flattening property.
-But in 3D bounded domains, due to the technical difficulties described in the works \cite{KZ,Mohan}, etc (commutativity of the projection operator with $-\Delta$ and the nonzero boundary condition of projected nonlinear damping term), some of the results obtained in the above mentioned works may not hold true.
+The existence of a random attractor for stochastic 3D NSE with damping driven by a multiplicative noise is established in \cite{LG}.
+The authors in \cite{You} and \cite{HZ} showed the existence of a random attractor and exponential attractor, respectively, for 3D damped NSE in bounded domains with additive noise by verifying the pullback flattening property.
+But in 3D bounded domains, due to the technical difficulties described in the works \cite{KZ,Mohan}, etc., (commutativity of the projection operator with $-\Delta$ and the nonzero boundary condition of projected nonlinear damping term), some of the results obtained in the above mentioned works may not hold true.

 Recently, authors in \cite{GLS} proved the existence of random attractors for SPDEs having locally monotone terms by assuming that the embedding $\V\hookrightarrow \H$ is compact.
-Even though our system satisfies local monotonicity property for $r\in[1,3]$ (see \eqref{fe2_1} below), this work does not fall in the framework of \cite{GLS}, as the embedding $\V\hookrightarrow \H$ is not compact in unbounded domains.
-We also point out that the case $r\in(3,\infty)$ also does not fall into the class of SPDEs described in \cite{GLS}.
+Even though our system satisfies a local monotonicity property for $d=2$ with $r\in[1,3]$ (see \eqref{fe2_1} below), this work does not fall in the framework of \cite{GLS}, as the embedding $\V\hookrightarrow \H$ is not compact in unbounded domains.